April could be a lucky month for Daredevil fans.

 The fact that this series is a part of the bigger Marvel cinematic universe helps build interest in some potential crossovers down the line.
 It’s already destined to cross over with the other Netflix Marvel shows in the near future anyway, leading up to The Defenders series, and knowing how huge the scope is with the movies… well, anything seems possible right now.
 A cameo in Civil War would go down nicely.

 Then there’s the evolution.
 It seems like throughout the episodes we’ll see Matt Murdock go from black-clad vigilante to the red hornhead suit we’re familiar with as the story progresses, and the characters look set to evolve throughout.
 If that sounds like a similar style to Batman Begins, it is.
 And that’s a good thing.
-Vincent D’Onofrio, who’s playing criminal matermind Kingpin (and looks pretty amazing), has stated that this is like a thirteen hour movie.
-This isn’t a traditional TV show, and it isn’t a raced-through two hour origin film either.
+Vincent D’Onofrio, who’s playing criminal mastermind Kingpin (and looks pretty amazing), has stated that this is like a thirteen-hour movie.
+This isn’t a traditional TV show, and it isn’t a raced-through two-hour origin film either.
 It’s a hybrid, and one that makes sense.

 Could this be the series that purges the film from our minds, and redeems Daredevil on screen?
 Signs keep looking positive.
 Thirteen hours balanced up against that one movie may just be the safe bet we’ve been looking for.